ROYAL AUSTRALIAN NAVY

 other ports (Rabaul, Darwin etc).
 For example, in 1930 Rear Admiral

-E. R. G. R. Evans brought the flagship HMAS Australia and aircraft
+E. R. G. R. Evans brought the flagship HMAS Australia and seaplane

 carrier HMAS Albatross for a winter visit from 11-13 September.
 In 1932,